Homemade Chili Seasoning

 • In a small bowl, combine chili powder, cumin, oregano, chipotle chili powder, thyme, and coriander.
 Stir to combine.
 Store covered for up to 6 months.

-A jar of homemade chili seasoning.
+A bowl of homemade chili seasoning on a cutting board.

 Recipe tips and variations

-• Yield: This recipe makes ½ cup chili seasoning, enough to make 8 servings of chili from 2 pounds ground meat or sweet potatoes.
+• Yield: This recipe makes ½ cup homemade chili seasoning, enough to make 8 servings of chili from 2 pounds ground meat or sweet potatoes.

 A chili dog on a plate with a pickle and chips.

-Chlii Dogs with all the fixin’s.
+Chili Dogs with all the fixin’s.

 What is the difference between “chile” and “chili”?